HaasStefan/ngx-locutus/projects/ngx-locutus/README.md

 ### Import LocutusModule

 Call forRoot() in your AppModule and forChild in each feature module.
-- **forRoot** needs a TranslationConfiguration consisting of the scope-name, translation-loaders and the active language
+- **forRoot** needs an array of TranslationConfiguration consisting of the scope-name, translation-loaders and the active language
-- **forChild** needs a TranslationConfiguration consisting of the scope-name, translation-loaders
+- **forChild** needs an array of TranslationConfiguration consisting of the scope-name, translation-loaders

 AppModule Import: